Faster and smarter in the app... Open app

 The chain from oil well to your ticket price runs roughly like this:

-2. Jet fuel prices follow — typically with a short lag, and often rising faster than crude because refiners add "panic surcharges" on top
+2. Jet fuel prices follow, typically with a short lag, and often rising faster than crude because refiners add extra margin during periods of acute uncertainty

 How much more will flights cost?
 It depends where you're going

 Fuel hedging is the airline industry's key defence against oil price spikes.
-Airlines use financial contracts to lock in future fuel prices months — sometimes years — in advance.
+Airlines use financial contracts to lock in future fuel prices months, sometimes years, in advance.
 When oil jumps suddenly, a well-hedged airline barely feels it in the short term.
 An unhedged one is immediately exposed.
+Five months in, here's where the major UK-relevant airlines currently stand, based on their most recent quarterly results.

 If you've already booked: the good news

 If you have an existing booking, here is the most important thing to know: your price is fixed.
 Airlines cannot retrospectively add fuel surcharges to tickets you have already bought.
-Whatever you paid when you booked is what you pay.
-The fare on your confirmation is your fare. easyJet CEO Kenton Jarvis has publicly confirmed his airline will not add surcharges to existing bookings.
+Whatever you paid when you booked is what you pay. easyJet has publicly and repeatedly confirmed it will not add surcharges to existing bookings, a commitment it has maintained throughout the conflict.

-This applies whether you booked a month ago or a year ago, and regardless of what has happened to oil prices since.
+This applies whether you booked in March or last week, and regardless of what has happened to oil prices since.
 Your booking is a contract at the price agreed.
-This is one concrete financial reason why booking ahead — locking in prices before the market fully reprices — has always made sense, and makes especially strong sense in the current environment.

-What can change after booking is optional extras — car hire companies or hotels may adjust their pricing independently, and some third-party "fuel surcharge" fees on package bookings can occasionally be subject to revision under contract terms.
-Read your booking conditions carefully if you are concerned about any of these.
+What can change after booking is optional extras.
+Car hire companies or hotels may adjust their pricing independently, and some third party "fuel surcharge" fees on package bookings can occasionally be subject to revision under contract terms.
+Read your booking conditions carefully if you're concerned about any of these.

 Beyond flights: the wider cost of living squeeze